3 fun facts about Etobicoke to know before moving there

 The first thing we are going to talk about is how, the now known territory of Etobicoke, was acquired.
 However, we also want to talk about the name origin of the area.
 Namely, the word Etobicoke is pronounced without the “k” and is derived from the Ojibwe word “wadoopikaang”.
 This word refers to a place where the alder trees grow.
 Over time, the word got anglicized into “atobecoake”.

-three Native American people standing in front of their tents in an old, black and white photo
+three Native American people standing in front of their tents and they represent one of the fun facts about Etobicoke

 Now, in 1787, the Toronto Purchase acquires the land from the First Nations People.
 This purchase transferred control over the territory in exchange for 2.000 gun flints, 24 brass kettles, 120 mirrors, 24 laced hats, 96 gallons of rum, and a bolt of floral flannel.
 The territory is 47 square miles large and today is becoming a very urban and developed center.
 Today, visiting the Old Mill, for example, can grant a view of the past.